AI Agent Smart Contract Exploit Generation: Evaluation

-Our evaluation comprises 36 DeFi security incidents drawn from two sources.
-The foundation of our analysis is the VERITE benchmark suite~\cite{verite}, from which we utilize~$27$ incidents after excluding two cases: the hackdao incident (insufficient available information) and the thoreumfinance incident (inaccessible source code at \texttt{0x131c1F433bc95d904810685c8eF7dAE75D87C345}).
-To enhance coverage and test generalization, we augment this with 9 additional real-world DeFi exploits that occurred between April 2021 and April 2025 (cf. Table~\ref{tab:h1_results}).
-For all incidents, we maintain strict inclusion criteria: (1) availability of complete transaction and contract source code, (2) verified exploit execution with quantifiable financial impact, and (3) sufficient technical documentation for ground-truth validation.
-The combined dataset spans common DeFi attack vectors including flash loan attacks, price manipulation, and reentrancy vulnerabilities.
-A critical methodological consideration is the relationship between model training cutoffs and incident occurrence dates.
-Five incidents (13\%) occurred after the training cutoff dates of some models, creating a natural experiment for generalization capabilities.
-These \textit{post-cutoff} incidents are highlighted in Table~\ref{tab:h1_results}.
+\textbf{Dataset Construction} Our evaluation covers DeFi security incidents from two sources.
+We use~$27$ incidents from the VERITE benchmark~\cite{verite}, excluding hackdao (insufficient information) and thoreumfinance (unavailable source code at \texttt{0x131c1F433bc95d904810685c8eF7dAE75D87C345}).
+To broaden coverage, we add 9 real-world exploits from April 2021 to April 2025.
+Incidents meet three criteria: (i) complete transaction data and contract source code; (ii) verified exploit execution with measurable financial impact; and (iii) sufficient documentation for ground-truth validation.
+The dataset spans common attack vectors such as flash loans, price manipulation, and reentrancy.
+Notably, 5 incidents (13\%) occurred after o3's training cutoff, offering a natural test of generalization (cf.\ Table~\ref{tab:h1_results}).